getify/Functional-Light-JS/manuscript/ch9.md

 The important part to maintain in the spirit of FP is that these operators must behave according to value immutability, meaning that they must return a new data structure rather than mutating the existing one.

+{width=20%, float=left}
+![Binary tree](images/fig7.png)

 Let's illustrate with a well-known data structure: the binary tree.
 A binary tree is a node (just an object!) that has at most two references to other nodes (themselves binary trees), typically referred to as *left* and *right* child trees.
-Each node in the tree holds one value of the overall data structure:
+Each node in the tree holds one value of the overall data structure.

-{width=20%}
-![Binary tree](images/fig7.png)

 For ease of illustration, we'll make our binary tree a binary search tree (BST).
 However, the operations we'll identify work the same for any regular non-BST binary tree.